codeforamerica/uswds/src/views/components/details.md

 <!-- INTRO -->

-The Details component contains helpful context for users but may not be necessary to display by default.
-It is primarily used to consolidate long or complex information to save space for other critical elements. {.usa-prose}
+The {{ title }} component contains helpful context for users but may not be necessary to display by default.
+It is primarily used to consolidate long or complex information to save space for other critical elements.

 <!-- DETAILS -->